Tinkerforge/doc/source/Tutorials/Tutorial.rst

 Tutorial
 ========

-The following tutorial will demonstrate how to use our products with the :ref:`High Level Programming Interface <pi_hlpi>`.
+The following tutorial will demonstrate how to use :ref:`Bricks <product_overview_bricks>` and :ref:`Bricklets <product_overview_bricklets>`
-See section :ref:`Programming Interfaces <pi>` for other possibilities.

-In the following we will demonstrate our system with specific products as representatives for all others.
+with the :ref:`High Level Programming Interface <pi_hlpi>`.

-In the first part of this example we will start with driving a DC motor by a :ref:`Brick <product_overview_bricks>`.
-After this we will make the velocity of this motor controllable by a rotary `potentiometer <http://en.wikipedia.org/wiki/Potentiometer>`__ by attaching an adaquate :ref:`Bricklet <product_overview_bricklets>`.
-At the end we will show how you can stack Bricks together to reduce wiring and communicate over wireless or cable based interfaces.
+In the first part we use the :ref:`DC Brick <dc_brick>` to drive a motor.
+After this we make the velocity of this motor controllable by a rotary
+`potentiometer <http://en.wikipedia.org/wiki/Potentiometer>`__ by attaching a :ref:`Rotary Poti Bricklet <rotary_poti_bricklet>`.
+At the end we show how to stack Bricks together to reduce wiring and communicate over wireless or cable based interfaces.

 Use a single Brick
 ------------------

-For this tutorial part we choose the :ref:`DC Brick <dc_brick>` as representative.
-Click :ref:`here <product_overview_bricks>` for an overview over all other Bricks.
+We choose the :ref:`DC Brick <dc_brick>` as a representative throughout this tutorial.
+It is however easily possible to transfer the concepts shown to other Bricks.
+Click :ref:`here <product_overview_bricks>` for an overview of all available Bricks.

 Phase 1: Testing
 ^^^^^^^^^^^^^^^^

-Firstly install the :ref:`brickd` and :ref:`brickv` on your PC as described :ref:`here <tools_installation_brickdv>`.
-The former is a bridge between the Bricks/Bricklets.
-The latter is a GUI only for testing purposes.
+Before the DC Brick can be used, the :ref:`brickd` and the :ref:`brickv` have to be installed, installation instructions can be found :ref:`here <tools_installation_brickdv>`.
+The Brick Deamon is a bridge between the Bricks/Bricklets and the programming language API bindings.
+The Brick Viewer is a GUI for testing purposes.

-Now you are ready to play around.
-Take the DC Brick and connect a motor and a battery as depicted in the picture below:
+Now you are ready to tinker!
+Take the DC Brick and connect a motor and a battery as shown the picture below (You can of course also use a power supply instead of the battery or e.g. a Servo Brick and a servo instead of the DC Brick and a motor):

 .. image:: /Images/Bricks/dc_brick_with_motor_battery.jpg
    :scale: 100 %